 Rye Language

 What’s Rye?
-A programming language focused on fluid expressions, still in development.
+Dynamic programming language focused on fluid expressions, still in development.

 What’s it for?
-Interactive use, backend, servers, information exploration and processing.
+Interactive use, back-end jobs, servers, information exploration and processing.

 About Rye